iMartyn/ShrimPCB/README.md

 A PCB for an arduino-clone based on the Shrimp project - http://shrimping.it/

-UNTESTED AS YET - still fixing bugs in layout.
+UNTESTED AS YET - should work but not physically printed any new one.

 This is a great first project if you're thinking about trying your hand at DIY PCB manufacture.
 Single sided board, through-hole components.